Skip to content

 Raw Strings

-Raw strings can be used when you want RSL to treat the string as it's written, rather than performing escaping, interpolation, etc.
+Raw strings can be used when you want Rad to treat the string as it's written, rather than performing escaping, interpolation, etc.

 Raw strings are created by prefixing an r to the opening delimiter of your string.
 For example: